Policy Framework

 PRC: The Policy Review Committee.
 This committee functions as a review step to ensure consistency, quality, and appropriateness of scope for submitted Policy Documents.

 Procedures: The process(es) required to accomplish an action necessitating specific instructions.
-Procedures are not intended to be detailed "help guide" documents, but instead higher-level process documents which can then point to specific and detailed instructions maintained by the appropriate Unit.
+Procedures are not intended to be detailed "help guide" documents, but instead higher-level process documents that can then point to specific and detailed instructions maintained by the appropriate Unit.
 Procedures often pertain to implementing Policy.
 Procedures may also provide guidance for behavior on issues that are not dictated by Policy.
 Procedures are created at the Unit level and changes do not go through the same review or approval process as Policies, but Procedures that impact multiple Units may need additional review or feedback before being implemented.

 Sensitive Policies: Those University or Unit Policy Documents that contain Tier 2 or Tier 3 information (Sensitive Information) as defined in the University's Information Classification Standard.